-1. Replace the batteries in the remotes/keypad.
+1. Replace the batteries in your garage door openers (remotes/keypads).
 This should do the trick.
 If not, perhaps the batteries were dead for so long that the security code in the remote/keypad memory was lost.
 Similarly a dead car battery might erase your Homelink programming.

-2. Reprogram your remote/keypad or Homelink.
+2. Reprogram your garage door openers or Homelink.
 Below are some common reprogramming instructions.

 If you are having trouble or your model is not shown here.
 Please call Overhead Door Company TODAY at 1-800-OVERHEAD.
 We can help talk you through the instructions or even email you a copy of the manual for your model.

-If you have tried these handy troubleshooting tips and are still experiencing a problem, you may have a more serious situation such as a faulty circuit board or need to adjust the settings on your opener.
+If you have tried these handy garage door/opener troubleshooting tips and are still experiencing problems, you may have a more serious situation such as a faulty circuit board or need to adjust the settings on your opener.
 Please give us a call and we can help with your garage door repair or garage door service!
 Call the Overhead Door Company TODAY at 1-800-OVERHEAD!